 There are also other parts of training in a gym to consider.
 There is the social aspect, which can be a motivating factor in training.
 The power of the community can push us to train harder, reinforce the desire to practice and provide valuable support to newcomers.
 There is also a proper learning environment with the right equipment.

 If you have trained for 1 year or more, you will be in a better position to consider training at home.
 With a heavy bag, a training partner to hold pads, and the drive to train on your own on a regular basis, this is a viable option.
-But definitely not for a beginner.
+I would not recommend it for a beginner but if you have no options of training in your town/city, then go for legit online Muay Thai courses.

 How to Find the Right Muay Thai Gym?